 - Carolina Housing: Please contact your Resident Advisor to schedule a move-out inspection, and return your key(s) to the community office.
 Students leaving at any point during the semester must vacate their room within 48 hours of withdrawing.
 For more information, please visit housing.unc.edu or 919-962-5401.

-- Readmission: Any student does not enroll or withdraws from a Fall or Spring semester and wishes to re-enroll as a degree-seeking student must submit the readmission survey through Undergraduate Admissions.
+- Readmission: Any student who does not enroll or withdraws from a Fall or Spring semester and wishes to re-enroll as a degree-seeking student must submit the Return to Carolina survey on the website.

 - One Card Office: Discontinue your meal plan and access to on-campus facilities at onecard.unc.edu, or 919-962-8024.

 - Parking Services: Return your parking permit and pay any outstanding parking citations.
-For more information, please visit www.dps.unc.edu or call 919-962-3951.
+For more information, please visit move.unc.edu/parking or call 919-962-3951.